xamarin/WebSharp/docs/tutorials/geolocation/GeolocationAPI_assemblies.md

 In the previous parts we setup our application and now we are almost ready to start packaging our application.
 One thing to consider though is that by default the managed code is compiled each time the application is run.
 For a small application like this it may be fine but for larger ones these delays, while the source code is being compiled, may not be what you are looking for.

-In this tutorial we will be looking at compiling our source files that make up our application into libraries that can be loaded without the use of the `On-The-Fly` compiling.
+In this tutorial, we will be looking at compiling our source files that make up our application into libraries that can be loaded without the use of the `On-The-Fly` compiling.
 If you read through [Getting Started Building Websharp Electron Application Assemblies](https://github.com/xamarin/WebSharp/blob/master/docs/getting-started/getting-started-websharp-building-assemblies.md) you may find that is all you need.
 If so then you can go ahead and skip the rest of this tutorial.

 What we are going to focus on is how we can modify the application to run with both generated assemblies when packaged and use the `On-The-Fly` option while developing.

-Electron does not offer any built in way to determine whether the app is being run in development or is packaged and running on an end-user's machine.
+`Electron` does not offer any built in way to determine whether the app is being run in development or is packaged and running on an end user's machine.

 There is a complete discussion of this found in the issue [Distinguishing "development" from "production"](https://github.com/electron/electron/issues/7714).